JackLawhorn/Heavens-Above-Gardens-Below/Posts/Red Death.md

 The next phase is characterized by a cough and extreme fatigue.
 The infected report gastrointestinal problems and develop black dots called lenticulae that are scattered throughout the body.
 In many cases, they also see gangrene of the extremities such as toes, fingers, lips, and the tip of the nose.

 Finally, the infected experience organ failure, the continuous vomiting of blood, and extreme pain which is caused by the decay and decomposition of the skin.
 At this point, they become delirious.
 Ultimately, they experience something that presents as death but is in fact the transition to a [[Near-life]] state.
-Once the body has been conquered by the [[Hexecraft pacts|hex]], the influence of the [[Red Court]] begins to inflict a number of more sizable transformations fueled by the drained [[albedo]].
+Once the body has been conquered by the [[Hexecraft pacts|hex]], the influence of the [[Red Court]] begins to inflict a number of more sizable transformations fueled by the drained [[Albedo]].

 > For more, see [[Soldiers of the Red Court]].